-• The current Duynefontein Site is in proximity to the Koeberg Nuclear Power Station, therefore the emergency response infrastructure and systems are in place.
-However, the outcomes of the Safety Analyses, done prior to commissioning as part of Safety b.
-Population Distribution

-Analysis Report will determine if the current infrastructure would be adequate to cope with the demands of the additional and proposed Nuclear-1 Power Station.
+The Duynefontein Site includes the existing Koeberg Nuclear Power Station, therefore the emergency response infrastructure and systems are in place.
+The outcomes of the Safety Analyses, done prior to commissioning as part of the Safety Analysis Report has to confirm that the current infrastructure would be adequate to cope with the demands of the additional and proposed Nuclear-1 Power Station.